-In the course of normal professional activities, ASCE members may have access to information that is proprietary, confidential, privileged, or of competitive value to the employer.
-In addition, clients and even competitors may sometimes divulge information to ASCE members that is proprietary to their business.
-ASCE members must respect these confidences by protecting the confidentiality and security of documents and related information.
+In the course of normal professional activities, Professional engineers may have access to information that is proprietary, confidential, privileged, or of competitive value to the employer.
+In addition, clients and even competitors may sometimes divulge information to Professional engineers that is proprietary to their business.
+Professional engineers must respect these confidences by protecting the confidentiality and security of documents and related information.